gjonhajdari/fast-react-pizza/README.md

 # Fast React Pizza Web App

-A simple web app that allows users to place new pizza orders to their home.
+Simple web app that allows users to place new pizza orders to their home.
 Built to highlight `Redux Toolkit` as well as modern routing with `RouterProvider`.

 Project based on [The Ultimate React Course 2023](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann.